DD2480G19/teammates/README.md

 - Edvin wrote the tests for function 2 (`GetFeedbackSessionLogsAction::execute`)
 - Peter wrote the tests for function 5 (`FeedbackMsqQuestionDetails::shouldChangesRequireResponseDeletion`)

+Although, extensive efforts were made to create extra tests for function 3 and 4 as well.
+After the individuals worked on the methods by themselves without success, all of the group members tried to solve it together.
+We spent many, many hours, but unfortunately, none of us could manage to create the additional tests within the given timeframe.
+This was for example due to: bad or non-existing documentation of the program; intricate methods that had a multitude of nested checks, method calls, etc; branches that couldn't be reached; and more.
+Therefore, we think we might deserve credits for this P+ task anyway.
+We gladly motivate this further, in that case contact [linneag2@kth.se](mailto:linneag2@kth.se).

 ### 2. Issue tracker for systematic work
 We've used the issue tracker synced to a Github [project board](https://github.com/orgs/DD2480G19/projects/1/views/1) to manage our work.